google/certificate-transparency-go/trillian/docs/ManualDeployment.md

 Instead, pending add operations are queued up and a separate process, the log signer (`github.com/google/trillian/cmd/trillian_log_signer`) periodically reads pending entries from the queue.
-The signer gives these entries unique, monotonicallly increasing, sequence numbers and incorporates them into the Merkle tree.
+The signer gives these entries unique, monotonically increasing, sequence numbers and incorporates them into the Merkle tree.

  - The `--mysql_uri` option indicates where the MySQL database is available.